epfl-ada/ada-2024-project-adapocalypse/README.md

 #### Proposed additional datasets
 - **IMDb Ratings**: This dataset provides movie ratings, box office data, and other metrics.
 It will be used to explore correlations between gender representation and film performance.
 It will also allow to reduce the initial dataset size, going from 81741 to ? movies.
 - **Bechdel Test API**: This dataset provides information about whether films pass or fail the Bechdel Test.
 It is essential for assessing gender interaction trends and understanding the accuracy of the Bechdel Test as a predictor of gender equality in film.
 This dataset provides Bechdel Test output for ? movies, drastically reducing dataset size.
+- **Gender by name - UCI : doi : 10.24432/C55G7X - acessible at: https://archive.ics.uci.edu/dataset/591/gender+by+name : providing names (both male and female) and associated gender, this dataset is used to recover missing gender in the character_metadata.tsv file.
-- **First Name Dataset (Irvine Dataset)**: This dataset will help analyze how gendered names correlate with character roles, further enriching our analysis of how women are represented in film.
+More globally, this dataset will help analyze how gendered names correlate with character roles, further enriching our analysis of how women are represented in film.
 - **Sentiment Analysis Model**: We will use a pre-trained sentiment analysis model from Hugging Face’s transformers library to gauge the emotional tone of character descriptions and plot summaries.

 #### Data Handling